ward-dc/EvMac/README.md

 ### For Windows:
 1. Install EvClient-Windows.exe [here](https://github.com/PoweredByWard/Ev/releases/tag/v1.0.1).
 2. Run it.
-3. A pop up will apear this is because ev.io is not a know Windows publisher.
+3. A pop up will apear.
+This is because ev.io is not a know Windows publisher.
 4. Click 'More Info'.
 5. Click 'Run anyway'.
 6. Install.